igormironchik/qt-widgets-on-real-example/chapter05/board.md

 ```

 The board will rotate after each move.
 This game is designed for two players, and it's very
 usefull to rotate the board every time for each player.
-For this I have Rotation and PropertyAnimation,
+For this I have `Rotation` and `PropertyAnimation`,
 and some stuff for synchronization of the rotation animation.

 The board starts from the row of letters from A to H, and column of numbers.
 Cells are placed
-with Grid element, Repeater and the model on C\+\+ side.
+with `Grid` element, `Repeater` and the model on C\+\+ side.
 And again the column of numbers,
 and the row of letters.
 Voila, this is a board for the chess game written with QML.

 It's very easy to write such UI with animation on QML, and bindings of properties help